franciscop/files/readme.md

 // ['a.js', 'b.js', ...] (all of the files and folders except node_modules)
 ```

-Or with the magic-promises workflow, you can use it as the type inside `:Promise(type)`, and then `await` for the final value:
+Or with the swear workflow, you can use it as the type inside `:Promise(type)`, and then `await` for the final value:

 ```js
 const files = await list(__dirname).filter(file => !/node_modules/.test(file));